today Singing Owl brings us a fun 5 on the revgals site; originally I blogged in $$$-green, or maybe it's the green of liturgical ordinary time...

 Introducing the topic, Christine tells us,

-The title from this post is a line from Jack Gilbert's beautiful poem "A Brief for the Defense"...This line came back to my memory poetry party 22while in Vienna when we saw this street musician performing on the Graben, one of the city's pedestrian zones.
+The title from this post is a line from Jack Gilbert's beautiful poem "A Brief for the Defense"...This line came back to my memory while in Vienna when we saw this street musician performing on the Graben, one of the city's pedestrian zones.
 The cello is by far my favorite instrument and while standing there on a perfect summer evening and watching him play I thought of my father who loved music so much and wondered if, when he was young, the sounds of his favorite Austrian composers got him through the terrible years of the war.

 then Christine asks, What do Gilbert's words and the mosaic of images evoke for you?